dhoer/choco-selenium/ReadMe.md

 Selenium 4 is a total rewrite and will require updating your Chocolatey scripts when migrating from Selenium 3.

+[Selenium 3](https://github.com/dhoer/choco-selenium/tree/3) is still available.
+Pin the install version if you want to stay on 3:

+    choco install selenium --version 3.141.59

-Here are the major changes:
+Here are the major changes relating to Selenium 4:

 - Configuration - Capabilities json has been replaced by [TOML configuration options](https://www.selenium.dev/documentation/grid/configuration/toml_options/).
 - Logging - Logging configuration is now incorporated in the TOML configuration.
-- Firewall Rules - Firewall rules to add inbound port firewall rule have been removed.
+- Firewall Rules - Code to automatically add inbound port firewall rules has been removed.
 - IE Configuration - The PowerShell script to configure IE to work with [IE Driver Server](https://www.selenium.dev/documentation/ie_driver_server/) is no longer included and has been moved to its own repository: https://github.com/dhoer/selenium-iedriverserver-config.

 Caveats

-- NSSM - The non-sucking service manager is still used by this installer.
+- Non-Sucking Service Manager (NSSM) - NSSM is still used by this installer when using `/service` option.
 Concerns have been raised about the pre-release version not being updated since 2017 and that some virus scanners flag NSSM as a virus.
-But Chocolatey still supports it and there does not seem to be any simple alternatives at this time.
+But Chocolatey still supports it and there does not seem to be any simple alternatives.
+A PR supporting an alternative that can reliably install, upgrade, and uninstall services would be welcome.

-[Selenium 3](https://github.com/dhoer/choco-selenium/tree/3) is still available.
-So be sure to pin the version to stay on 3:

-    choco install selenium --version 3.141.59
+- Chocolatey Selenium Drivers - While Chocolatey Selenium Firefox Driver is still being actively maintained; Chrome, IE, and Edge are not.

 ## Prerequisites